robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 with sound.
 Frequency of sound waves that humans hear are between 20Hz - 20kHz.
 To store them properly we need to use sampling rate of 44.1kHz.
 This number of samples per second is relatively low for modern CPUs that executes instructions at rate of couple GHz.
 That allows us to handle audio samples in the real time even with slow algorithm.
-As a source of samples we can just use microphone which almost all devices have.
 Additionally we don't have to compute all frequency bins per each time domain window.
 We can just assume that our data is carried by some fixed frequency and compute only related frequency bin.
 We just don't need other bins since they are not carrying our data.
 In case of our example (160 bins on frequency domain chart) it will increase the speed 160 times.

+In case of JavaScript As a source of samples we can just use microphone which almost all devices have.

 Other question may come - why we need to write everything from scratch?
 There should be plenty of DSP libraries that are just ready to use.
 The answer is *for fun*! :) It's like with car, you can enter it and just drive but